said-alrove/mixins-sass/README.md

 ![](readme/flexbox-CSS.png)

 ## Coming soon...
-I'll continue uploading more mixins soon...if you want to help me adding more interested mixins send me a message on [Twitter](https://twitter.com/said_alrove) :D!.
+I'll continue uploading more mixins soon...if you want to help me adding more interesting mixins send me a message on [Twitter](https://twitter.com/said_alrove) :D!.